 On the issue of genetic ancestry testing, there seems to be greater recognition that the recreational activity does not say that much about real ancestors.
-The 2007 New York Times article DNA Tests Find Branches but Few Roots, included in the 3rd edition of Anthropology: What Does it Mean to be Human? discusses exactly how many possible branches there may be in these kinds of tests.
-Even more recently, the wonderfully-titled To claim someone has ‘Viking ancestors’ is no better than astrology may be helpful:
+The 2007 New York Times article DNA Tests Find Branches but Few Roots, included in the 4th edition of Anthropology: What Does it Mean to be Human? discusses exactly how many possible branches there may be in these kinds of tests.
+The wonderfully-titled 2013 article, To claim someone has ‘Viking ancestors’ is no better than astrology is also helpful:

 This evolutionary history is explained in the article The global pattern of gene identity variation reveals a history of long-range migrations, bottlenecks, and local mate exchange: Implications for biological race.
-Once again, sophisticated techniques reveal a “nested pattern of genetic structure that is inconsistent with the existence of independently evolving biological races” (Hunley et al. 2009:35).
-The authors confirm greater genetic variation within Sub-Saharan Africa, and all other humans are a sub-set of this variation.
+Once again, sophisticated techniques reveal a “nested pattern of genetic structure that is inconsistent with the existence of independently evolving biological races” (Hunley et al. 2009, 35).
+The authors confirmed greater genetic variation within Sub-Saharan Africa, and all other humans are a sub-set of this variation.
 Taxonomic classifications of race cannot account for observed genetic diversity.
-The authors take this further, challenging medical research that uses visible race-markers as a proxy for genetic structure:
+The authors took this point further, challenging medical research that uses visible race-markers as a proxy for genetic structure:

-Still, the authors of Race Reconciled could do better on three fronts:
+Still, the authors of Race Reconciled could have done better on three fronts:

-At the end of their introduction to the Race Reconciled volume, Edgar and Hunley write that the best way to communicate with the public is in the classroom: “Biological anthropologists teach thousands of students every year and have a real opportunity to influence public views of human variation” (2009:2-3).
-Their final sentence is about communicating “to our students” (2009:3).
+At the end of their introduction to the Race Reconciled volume, Edgar and Hunley wrote that the best way to communicate with the public was in the classroom: “Biological anthropologists teach thousands of students every year and have a real opportunity to influence public views of human variation” (2009, 2-3).
+Their final sentence was about communicating “to our students” (2009, 3).
 But as important as classrooms are, how many students actually take a course devoted to biological anthropology?
-Will these articles get used in biological anthropology textbooks?
-If this applies to biological anthropology courses, the prospects are worse for Anthropology 101.
-The authors need to be on television, on YouTube, in the newspapers, in the blogosphere.
-With 10 million undergraduate students in the United States, teaching thousands is not enough.
+We are lucky if they take Introduction to Anthropology.
+The authors needed to have been on television, on YouTube, in the newspapers, in the blogosphere.
+With 10 million undergraduate students in the United States, teaching thousands was not enough.

-The need for greater public exposure grows more and more obvious.
-One signal was December 2010, when New York Times reporter Nicholas Wade covered a so-called debate within anthropology.
-Wade wrote that people in physical anthropology, studying things like skulls, were “evidence-based researchers” and separated from “more interpretive subjects, like research on race and sex” (2010).
+The need for greater public exposure grew obvious in 2010, when New York Times reporter Nicholas Wade covered a so-called debate within anthropology.
+Wade wrote that people in physical anthropology, studying things like skulls, were “evidence-based researchers” and separated from “more interpretive subjects, like research on race and sex.”
 Ridiculous!
-But this is very convenient for Wade, who has long been claiming that genetic research validates traditional race-thinking.
-By classifying anthropologists who study race as “interpretive,” he gets to ignore the evidence-based researchers who have invalidated race as an accurate way to describe human variation.
-Maybe if the Race Reconciled scientists had already been on television, Wade would not be able to get away with it.
+But this was very convenient for Wade, who had long been claiming that genetic research validated traditional race-thinking.
+By classifying anthropologists who studied race as “interpretive,” he got to ignore the evidence-based researchers who had invalidated race as an accurate way to describe human variation.
+Maybe if the Race Reconciled scientists had already been on television, Wade would not have been able to get away with it.

-Since then, evolutionary biologists Jerry Coyne and David Barash have revealed they have no idea what they are talking about when it comes to the scientific literature on race and human variation.
+Since then, evolutionary biologists Jerry Coyne and David Barash also revealed they had no idea about the scientific literature on race and human variation.
 But while these big platform science bloggers precipitated extensive blogosphere back-and-forths and a flurry of comments–see Race Redux–the authors of Race Reconciled seemed to have nary a word.

 The editors of the Race Reconciled volume did step out of the arena of academic peer-reviewed journals to record a podcast about their research.
-This is definitely a welcome step toward television and the blogosphere.
-However, they here seem to misunderstand the politics of their research:
+This was definitely a welcome step toward television and the blogosphere.
+However, they here seemed to misunderstand the politics of their research: